Study MBA in Australia Without Work Experience in 2026

 Some of the top MBA colleges in Australia with GMAT score requirements include RMIT, University of Adelaide, and UNSW.
 While certain early-career programs waive the GMAT, specialised or accelerated MBAs may require a minimum score for admission.

-• What is the MBA in Australia eligibility for Indian students?
+• 5.
+What is the eligibility for the MBA in Australia for Indian students?

 Focus on strong academics, a clear SOP, and quality recommendation letters.
 Highlight leadership, internships, or projects, and target universities that waive GMAT or have flexible MBA in Australia eligibility, like RMIT, University of Tasmania, and James Cook.